TheMulti0/DuckSharp/README.md

 ```cs
 await new DuckSharpClient().GetBangRedirectAsync("!youtube Kanye West - Fade");
 ```
-For a full documentation, be sure to checkout [this project's wiki page!](https://github.com/TheMulti0/DuckSharp/wiki)
+For the full documentation, be sure to checkout [this project's wiki page!](https://github.com/TheMulti0/DuckSharp/wiki)

 ## Contributing
 If any of you wants to contribute to this project, you can submit a pull request here, I promise that I'll review _any_ pull request that will be submitted. </br>